seasalt-ai/newweb/content/blog/en/85-SeaChat-vs-Google-DialogFlow.md

 ---
-title: "Elevate Your Conversational AI: Why Migrating from Dialogflow to SeaChat is a Strategic Advantage"
+title: "Elevate Your Conversational AI: Why Migrating f..."
-metatitle: "Elevate Your Conversational AI: Why Migrating from Dialogflow to SeaChat is a Strategic Advantage"
+metatitle: "Elevate Your Conversational AI: Why Migrating f..."
-date: 2024-04-02T00:22:19-07:00
+date: "2024-04-02T00:22:19-07:00"
-lastmod: 2024-04-03T00:22:19-07:00
+lastmod: "2024-04-03T00:22:19-07:00"
-modified_date: 2025-08-01T00:00:00Z
+modified_date: "2025-08-01T00:00:00Z"
-draft: false
+draft: "false"
-author: Xuchen Yao
+author: "Xuchen Yao"
-description: In the field of conversational AI, Google Dialogflow was once popular, and SeaChat, based on Large Language Models (LLMs), can break through limitations and create a more natural and fluid conversational experience.
+description: "In the field of conversational AI, Google Dialogflow was once popular, and SeaChat, based on Larg..."
-weight: 1
+weight: "1"
-tags: ["SeaChat", "AI Tools", "Large Language Models", "NLU"]
+tags:
-image: /images/blog/77-SeaChat-vs-Google-DialogFlow/blog-banner.png
+image: "/images/blog/77-SeaChat-vs-Google-DialogFlow/blog-banner.png"
 canonicalURL: "/zh/blog/seachat-vs-google-dialogflow/"
 url: "/zh/blog/seachat-vs-google-dialogflow/"
-summary: 'The conversational AI landscape is experiencing a surge of innovation.
-While Google's [Dialogflow](https://cloud.google.com/dialogflow) has been a cornerstone for building interactive voice and text interfaces, a new wave of technology is gaining traction: Large Language Models (LLMs).
-[SeaChat](https://chat.seasalt.ai/?utm_source=blog), a platform built on LLM technology, offers a groundbreaking approach to conversational AI, leaving rule-based engines like Dialogflow far behind.
-For businesses looking to enhance their chatbot's performance and user experience, migrating to SeaChat could be a strategic advantage.'
+summary: "The conversational AI landscape is experiencing a surge of innovation.
+While ..."
 ---

 The conversational AI landscape is experiencing a surge of innovation.
 While Google's [Dialogflow](https://cloud.google.com/dialogflow) has been a cornerstone for building interactive voice and text interfaces, a new wave of technology is gaining traction: Large Language Models (LLMs).
 [SeaChat](https://chat.seasalt.ai/?utm_source=blog), a platform built on LLM technology, offers a groundbreaking approach to conversational AI, leaving rule-based engines like Dialogflow far behind.
 For businesses looking to enhance their chatbot's performance and user experience, migrating to SeaChat could be a strategic advantage.
 ## Google Dialogflow: A Mature Platform, But With Limitations